SeismicData/SEIS-PROV/seis_prov.rst

 Activities are action that can change or generate entities.
-In seismological data processing, each processing step can be seen as an activity that uses the data and generates a new version of the data.
+In seismological data processing, each processing step can be seen as an activity that uses the data and generates a new version of it.

 A further example for an activity would be a simulation run which generates some synthetic waveforms.
 Also an event relocation could be considered an